The longest edge in discrete and continuous long-range percolation: Proofs for the continuous model

 and the corresponding claim is proven. \end{proof}

-From Theorem \ref{tm} and similar calculations as in the Lemmas of the Appendix \ref{App} we get a following convergence result by looking at growing intensities, which is in the same spirit as some of the results in \cite{iyer}. \begin{cor} \begin{enumerate} \item Assume that the function $g$ is given by \textnormal{(F)} with parameter $\alpha \in (d, \infty)$ and define $\tilde{c}_\rho=\rho^\frac{1}{\alpha-d}$.
-There exists a constant $K$ only depending on $d$ and $\alpha$ such that for $c_\rho = K\tilde{c}_\rho$ we have, under the Palm measure, that
+From Lemma \ref{tm} and similar calculations as in the lemmas of the Appendix \ref{App} we get a following convergence result for increasing intensities, that is if $\rho \to \infty$, instead of growing observation balls, which is in the same spirit as some of the results in \cite{iyer}. {\begin{cor} \begin{enumerate} \item Assume that the function $g$ is given by \textnormal{(F)} with parameter $\alpha \in (d, \infty)$ and define $c_\rho= ((\alpha-d) \omega_d^{-1})^\frac{1}{d-\alpha}\rho^\frac{1}{\alpha-d}$.
+Then we have, under the Palm measure, that